Skip to content

 Results Table

-It indicates if the GO term has been declared over or under-represented in the test-set.
+• Adj.
+P-value.
 Corrected p-value by the multiple test correction method chosen (False Discovery Rate control according to Benjamini-Hochberg procedure by default).
-Raw p-Value without multiple testing corrections.

 Figure 2: Enrichment Results Table